The-Dawwctor/shrdlurn/README.md

 #### Deployment

 It is simple to deploy to Github Pages.
 Just set the "homepage" variable in "package.json", and then run `yarn deploy`.

+## Important Note
+If you are unable to input commands into the command line and send them succesfully, you will have to enable unsafe scripts on your web browser for the javascript to work.

 ## Organization